enterprisemodules/wls_profile/documentation/copy_domain.md

 The name of the WebLogic domain.
-This will be used both as the REAL WebLogic domain name, and also be used by Pupopet as a designator for Puppet resources. (e.g. the name before the slash `my_domain/wls_queue1`).
+This will be used both as the REAL WebLogic domain name, and also be used by Puppet as a designator for Puppet resources. (e.g. the name before the slash `my_domain/wls_queue1`).

 The change the domain name, use the hiera key: `wls_profile::domain_name`.
 This will make sure the correct domain name gets used in all classes.

-The default values is: `MYDOMAIN`
+The default value is: `MYDOMAIN`
 [Back to overview of copy_domain](#attributes)